 Pell Grants are one of the most sought-after forms of financial aid.
-They are awarded by the federal government and can be worth up to $5,815 annually.
+They are awarded by the federal government and can be worth up to $6,495 annually (as of the 2021-22 school year).
 Yet, there is a lot of confusion about which schools accept them.

 The fast answer: Any school—either online or traditional—that accepts the FAFSA, or the Free Application for Federal Student Aid, accepts Pell Grants.